EyasuTeshome/shifttracker/becoming-a-remote-professional/carefully-curate-your-list-of-pinned-projects-to-best-showcase-your-strengths.md

 ## **Make sure your projects are actually pinned**

-First: make sure that your projects are actually pinned.
 If you have not pinned projects, GitHub will automatically choose your 6 most popular repositories to showcase on your dashboard.
 However, your popular repositories are constantly updating, which means you will not have control over which projects a visitor sees.

-Make sure that your dashboard says "**Pinned," NOT "Popular repositories."** If your dashboard says "Popular repositories," that means you have not actually pinned any projects, and a project reviewer will automatically reject your project and send it back to you for edits.
+First, make sure that your dashboard says "**Pinned," NOT "Popular repositories."** If your dashboard says "Popular repositories," that means you have not actually pinned any projects, and a project reviewer will automatically reject your project and send it back to you for edits.

-## **Choose 6 of your best projects to pin**
+## **Select the projects to pin (at least, one)**

 The are **two factors to consider** when choosing projects to pin: